egoist/detect-package-manager/README.md

 ## How does this work?

-1. When there's `yarn.lock` or `package-lock.json` in current working directory, it will skip other opeations and directly resolves `yarn` or `npm`
+1. When there's `yarn.lock` or `package-lock.json` in current working directory, it will skip other operations and directly resolves `yarn` or `npm`
 2. When there's no lockfile was found, it checks if `yarn` command is install.
 If so it resolves `yarn` otherwise `npm`

 ## Install